canontech/proxy-hot-wallet/README.md

 When managing significant sums of funds on behalf of other entities, a major challenge is moving around funds without comprising the private key of the deposit addresses.
 In traditional block chains the private key must be "hot" (on a device exposed to the internet) in order to efficiently and programmatically move funds from the account (i.e. accounts that a user might deposit funds to).
 The moment this "hot" key is comprised the attacker has total control of funds.

-In this repo we demonstrate an architecture pattern enabled by the [Substrate FRAME](https://substrate.dev/docs/en/knowledgebase/runtime/frame) [`proxy`](https://github.com/paritytech/substrate/tree/master/frame/proxy), [`multisig`](https://github.com/paritytech/substrate/tree/master/frame/multisig) and [`utility`](https://github.com/paritytech/substrate/tree/master/frame/utility#for-pseudonymal-dispatch) (see pseudonymal dispatch) pallets, that greatly reduces the risk associated with operating a hot wallet as a custodian.
+In this repo we demonstrate an architecture pattern enabled by the [Substrate FRAME](https://substrate.dev/docs/en/knowledgebase/runtime/frame) [`proxy`](https://github.com/paritytech/substrate/tree/master/frame/proxy), [`multisig`](https://github.com/paritytech/substrate/tree/master/frame/multisig) and [`utility`](https://github.com/paritytech/substrate/tree/master/frame/utility#for-pseudonymal-dispatch) (see pseudonymal dispatch) pallets, that minimizes attack vectors associated with operating a hot wallet as a custodian.

 The "hot" account is a multisig composite address that adds a proxy which announces transactions that can be executed after some delay.
 Pseudonymal accounts are derived from the multisig address and can be generated for every new deposit by a user to keep accounting clear.
 The proxy account can regularly transfer funds from the derivative accounts to a cold storage location(s).
 If the system detects a announcement by the proxy for a transfer to a non-certified address, then the multisig accounts can broadcast transactions to revoke the proxies privileges within the announcement period and prevent any of the proxies announced transactions from being executed.